 If you’re interested in teaching at an elementary level, we can help you earn the necessary certification, while also providing you with a liberal arts foundation that opens endless additional opportunities.
-Colgate offers a tuition-free 9th semester option to complete all teacher certification requirements.
+Colgate also offers a tuition-free 9th semester option to complete all teacher certification requirements.

 About the Program

 The elementary certification program is currently offered at both the undergraduate and graduate levels.
 The program leads to certification in grades 1–6.
 It typically combines a major in an academic field with courses in educational theory and practice.

 Students must formally apply to the program.
 Students who would like to complete all requirements in their four years at Colgate must reserve the fall term of their senior year for student teaching and evening coursework.

 - One course from EDUC 305, 308, 310, 311, 312, or 418 OR EQUIVALENT

 - EDUC 331, Teaching and Learning in the School

 - EDUC 455/555, Student Teaching

 - EDUC 456/556, Dignity in Schools (.25 credit)

 As well as pedagogical courses associated with the content area: